zoylendt/zoylendt.github.io/content/Note Taking/quartz config changes.md

 In `quartz.config.ts` ...

 Changes:
    - Line `6`: The blog's title, displayed on each page's top left corner.
+Emojis might render differently depending on the end device, for example 🪴 (from the [Quartz Documentation Blog](https://quartz.jzhao.xyz/)) renders as a square in Windows and as a plant in iOS.
    - Line `10`: Disabling analytics.
    - Line `12`: The blog's base URL, very important!
    - Line `54`: I changed the LaTEX rendering engine because the default, `katex`, didn't work properly sometimes.